 - Improved brain function and memory

 Many of the plant’s health benefits stem from high concentrations of withanolides.
 Studies have shown that the substance can fight inflammation and slow tumor growth.
-Ashwagandha is regarded as safe for most people and you can purchase it from health food stores in capsule form.
+There are many benefits of Ashwagandha and it is regarded as safe for most people and can be purchased from health food stores in capsule form.
 The long-term effects are yet to be determined.

 In addition to the solutions outlined above, there are several less obvious ways to boost your stamina.